MSBrett/azfw_hybrid/docs/AZFW_SETUP.md

 ## Add Application Rules (Layer 7) to the environment

 The Azure virtual machines you create for Windows Virtual Desktop must have access to several Fully Qualified Domain Names (FQDNs) to function properly.

-**Create a new network rule collection with these properties:**
+Navigate to the 'Rules (Classic)' blade on the Azure Firewall, *delete the existing application rule (priority 300)*, and create 3 new Application Rule Collections using the following information:

+### Azure Virtual Desktop Application Rule

+**Properties:**

 Property        | Value                 |
 ----------------|-----------------------|